omearae/CSE-701-Elizabeth-OMeara/final_project_ElizabethOMeara/final_project.md

-# **Final Project: Using C++ to fit the SIR model to a wave of epidemic data**~ Elizabeth O'Meara 400054293 ~ December 12, 2020
+# **Final Project: Using C++ to fit the SIR model to a wave of epidemic data** ~ Elizabeth O'Meara 400054293 ~ December 12, 2020

 ## Summary

 I created this program to fit a simple SIR model to a wave of epidemic data, and output the parameters `R0` and `gamma` that provide the best fit to the provided data.

 The program takes input from three .txt files.
-One that contains the counts during an epidemic wave, another that provides the population size for the given epidemic data, and the last one contains sample parameters that are required to simulate an epidemic.
-Taking input of sample parameters is crucial as it allows us to ensure that when we simulate an epidemic with specific parameter values, we will get the same parameters back when we fit the model to the data.
+One that contains the daily new counts during an epidemic wave, another that provides the population size for the given epidemic data, and the last one contains sample parameters that are required to simulate an epidemic.
+Taking input of sample parameters is crucial as it allows us to ensure that when we simulate an epidemic with specific parameter values, we will get the same parameters back when we fit the model to the simulated data.

-The program uses the RK4 method to solve the SIR model (model used can be seen in the code below) and the direct search method to find the pair of `R0` and `gamma` of 550 `R0` values and 900 `gamma` values that result in the minimum Least Squares Statistic, and thus the best fit.
+The program uses the RK4 method to solve the SIR model and the direct search method to find the pair of `R0` and `gamma` of 550 `R0` values and 900 `gamma` values that result in the minimum Least Squares Statistic, and thus the best fit.

 ## Implementation